emartineznunez/AutoMeKin/docs/input.md

 The following are files read by amk, and therefore, they must be present in <code>wrkdir</code>.

+## name.xyz

-**name.xyz** (<code>FA.xyz</code> in our example), where name refers to the name for our system; the recommendation is to use acronyms like FA for Formic Acid or short names.
+Where name refers to the name for our system (<code>FA.xyz</code> in our example).
+The recommendation is to use acronyms like FA for Formic Acid or short names.
 This file contains an initial input structure of our system in XYZ format:
 ```
 5